EsminJ/BetterEats/README.md

 i
 ```

-If you get an error, execute these commands in a seperate terminal window and after you have done so click i again
+If you get an error, execute these commands in a seperate terminal window and after you have done so click i again.

 ```bash
 xcrun simctl shutdown all || true